Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/Get-AzEventHubNamespace.md

 ## SYNTAX

 ```
-Get-AzureRmEventHubNamespace [[-ResourceGroupName] <String>] [[-Name] <String>]
+Get-AzEventHubNamespace [[-ResourceGroupName] <String>] [[-Name] <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-AzureRmEventHubNamespace cmdlet gets either the details of a specified Event Hubs namespace, or a list of all Event Hubs namespaces in the current Azure subscription.
+The Get-AzEventHubNamespace cmdlet gets either the details of a specified Event Hubs namespace, or a list of all Event Hubs namespaces in the current Azure subscription.
 If the namespace name is provided, the details of a single Event Hubs namespace is returned.
 If the namespace name is not provided, a list of namespaces is returned.